Digging deeperPlant Library

 Planting & Growing

 Wherry's Foamflower will grow to be only 6 inches tall at maturity extending to 12 inches tall with the flowers, with a spread of 12 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in partial shade to shade.
 It requires an evenly moist well-drained soil for optimal growth.
 It is particular about its soil conditions, with a strong preference for rich, acidic soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider covering it with a thick layer of mulch in winter to protect it in exposed locations or colder microclimates.
 This species is native to parts of North America.
 It can be propagated by division.